-Rachel Hockett brings her Ivy League education and forty years’ experience to your editing, writing, and book production projects.
+Rachel Hockett brings her Ivy League education and forty years of experience to your editing, writing, and book production projects.
 For two decades Hockett Editorial Service produced hundreds of textbooks for satisfied clients and authors in a wide variety of fields, including literature, ESL, psychology and the other social sciences, theater, medicine and the health professions, math, and science.
 Clients have included McGraw-Hill, Heinle (Thomson),Wadsworth (Thomson), Williams & Wilkins (Lippincott), J.B.
-Lippincott, and Saunders.
+Lippincott, Saunders, and many individual authors.

 An editor of trade, fiction, and memoirs, as well, Rachel is the author of A Freelance Editor's Guide to Book Production, which is in its 2008 revised edition, the 2012 novel Driving in the Rain, and a double-murder mystery (in production).
 Now published: Murder, Near and Dear (in paperback; Kindle edition, too).